twse/random-stuff/Readable Fonts/Latin-3.md

 ## Fonts and keyboards
-Esperanta Klavaro, by Yury Finkel, is a utility to replace an unused codepage.
+Esperanta Klavaro (2010), by Yury Finkel, is a utility to replace an unused codepage.
+Esperanta Klavaro is licensed under the GNU GPL 2.0 license.
 Download this utility at the [Esperanta Klavaro page](http://www.esperanto.mv.ru/Ek/) with source code, in Esperanto only.
+Ignore the interstitial ads in this website.

 The DOS font collection by Joseph Gil includes a font for Esperanto characters in non-standard encoding.